apple-oss-distributions/mDNSResponder/README.txt

 layer to send and receive the multicast UDP packets to do the actual work.

-Apple currently provides "Platform Support" layers for Mac OS 9, Mac OS X, Microsoft Windows, VxWorks, and for POSIX platforms like Linux, Solaris, FreeBSD, etc.
+Apple currently provides "Platform Support" layers for Mac OS 9, Mac OS X, Microsoft Windows, and for POSIX platforms like Linux, Solaris, FreeBSD, etc.

 Note: Developers writing applications for OS X do not need to incorporate this code into their applications, since OS X provides a system service to